Bill Maher: ‘Defund The Police’ Messaging Is ‘F*cking Stupid,’ Helps Donald Trump

 Maher also discussed the recent protests in Minneapolis, when the city’s Democratic mayor Jacob Frey was told to leave.
 Frey refused to commit to abolishing or defunding the city’s police, so the protesters booed him out of the demonstration.

 Maher concluded that Democrats may be setting themselves up for failure by pushing seemingly anti-police messaging.

 “I worry that Democrats are wandering into another purity test that’s not going to serve them well.
 And it’s going to be about how much you want to get rid of police altogether,” he said.

 Most Democratic politicians have resisted the calls to defund the police.
 As Politico reported, only some progressive lawmakers have agreed with activists and protesters.
 Top Democratic politicians have called for milder reforms.
 Speaker of the House of Representatives Nancy Pelosi and Senate Minority Leader Chuck Schumer have both expressed opposition to the idea.

-President Donald Trump and his allies have nevertheless accused Democrats of siding with the demonstrators.
-The president’s campaign has repeatedly suggested that Joe Biden, the Democratic Party’s presumptive presidential nominee, wants to slash police budgets.
+Donald Trump and his allies have nevertheless accused Democrats of siding with the demonstrators.
+The president’s campaign has repeatedly suggested that Joe Biden, the Democratic Party’s presidential nominee, wants to slash police budgets.
 According to Biden’s team, the former vice president “does not believe that police should be defunded.”